coniferconifer/ESP32_MAX30102_simple-SpO2_plotter/ESP32_MAX30102_simple-SpO2_plotter-BLE/README.md

   SpO2 = -23.3 * (R - 0.4) + 100
 ```
-The last formula is read from the graph in https://ww1.microchip.com/downloads/en/Appnotes/00001525B.pdf
+A linear approximation is made by reading values from 0.4 to 1 on the x-axis of the graph in https://ww1.microchip.com/downloads/en/Appnotes/00001525B.pdf
 or https://ww1.microchip.com/downloads/jp/AppNotes/00001525B_JP.pdf
+This is because a linear approximation of SpO2 from 100 to about 80 is sufficient for practical purposes.
+A SpO2 below 80 is a difficult value for survival.